nest/nest-simulator/doc/topology/Topology_UserManual.rst

 -----------

 *Free layers* do not restrict node positions to a grid, but allow free placement within the extent.
-To this end, the user needs to specify the positions of all nodes explicitly.
+To this end, the user can specify the positions of all nodes explicitly, or pass a random distribution parameter to ``nest.spatial.free()``.
 The following code creates a layer of 50 ``iaf_psc_alpha`` neurons uniformly distributed in a layer with extent :math:`1\times 1`, i.e., spanning the square :math:`[-0.5,0.5]\times[-0.5,0.5]`: